-Kayla May was hired as the lead field hockey assistant on August 13, 2012 and enters her third season with the program.
+Kayla May was hired as the lead field hockey assistant on August 13, 2012 and enters her fourth season with the program.

 "I am very excited to have Kayla join our staff," head coach Kara Zappone said upon her hiring.
 "Her playing experience at Louisville has provided her with the knowledge and love of the game that will help us progress forward this season.
 Kayla's background of field hockey, academics, and strength and conditioning will help to bring Siena Field Hockey to the next level."